Estimated reading time: 17 minutes

 Traditionally, the process is much longer and tends to be more expensive.

-We’ve put the medical questions online, so you’ll be able to receive an instant decision, whether that be approved, declined, or that you’d need a medical visit.
+We’ve put the medical questions online, so you’ll be able to receive an instant decision, whether that be approved, declined, or you’d need a medical visit.

 We are making it easier for you to apply, even with a busy schedule and kids.